 Though Boaz was a man of wealth and power, he was humble enough to respect a converted Gentile woman, and wise enough to admire her courage, devotion, kindness, and fidelity to Naomi (Ruth 2:11).
-He considered himself blessed to be wanted by a woman who he believed could have gone after a younger man (Ruth 3:10).
+He considered himself blessed to be wanted by a woman who could have gone after a younger man (Ruth 3:10).

 Boaz’s kindness and admiration was so overwhelming that at one point Ruth asked him, “Why have I found such favor in your eyes that you notice me — a foreigner.”
 (Ruth 2:10) Like many of us, Ruth felt “less than.”
 She felt that her past, her poverty, and her status as a foreigner in Bethlehem made her less desirable than other women.

-God wants us to see Ruth and Boaz’s union as an example of how He notices, loves, and redeems each of us, especially those who feel as though life has ravaged all promise and purpose.
+God wants us to see Ruth and Boaz’s union as an example of how he notices, loves, and redeems each of us, especially those who feel as though life has ravaged all promise and purpose.

 Ruth was a woman who lacked the right pedigree, position, and purity that most people would have expected a man like Boaz to desire: she was not Jewish, she was a foreigner.
 She was not a virgin, but a widow.
-She was not wealthy, in fact, she was less than a servant girl.
+She was not wealthy — in fact, she was less than a servant girl.